Jigs-stack/flower-style/README.md

 # flower-style
-Flower style with hiding elements
+Flower Website with .hide effects and music Palagi ;)